Skip to Content

 One of the main motivating factors for me in simplifying my own life was that I wanted more time.
 Not necessarily more time to fit things in, but just more time for me, my kids, my family and my sanity!

 This tip is way down the list but really it should be near the top.
-One of the most impactful ways of creating less stress and more freedom for yourself is by creating space in your diary.
+One of the most impactful ways of living a simple life with less stress and more freedom is by creating space in your diary.

 • Stop overbooking, underestimating how long things take, committing to everything.

-• Forget FOMO (fear of missing out!), learn to say no (see above), be intentional (see below).
+• Forget FOMO (fear of missing out!), learn to say no (see above), be intentional.

 • Create space in the form of free time.
 Carve out blocks of time when you don’t have to be anywhere or do anything apart from what you feel like doing at that particular moment.